 - Ballhead: FEISOL CB-40D

 Lightroom: import, tagging, contrast, color correction.
 I produced 3 separate images and exported them to Photoshop.

-Photoshop I opened 3 bracketed photos directly in Photoshop and placed each image on separate layer.
-Then, I used luminosity masking techniques to create final image.
+Photoshop I opened 3 bracketed photos directly in Photoshop and placed each image on a separate layer.
+Then, I used luminosity masking techniques to create the final image.